dykyi-roman/architecture/anti_patterns.md

 ### Trait

-Problems:
+> **Note:** Traits are not inherently bad.
+They have legitimate use cases but can be misused, leading to code quality issues.

+Problems when misused:
 * Tight coupling
 * Broken OCP
 * Cannot be overwritten through inheritance
 * Not testable in isolation
 * Harder code understanding

-Solution: Use inheritance instead of traits!
+**Legitimate use cases:**
+* Test helpers and fixtures (e.g., `RefreshDatabase`, `WithFaker`)
+* Cross-cutting concerns that don't fit inheritance (e.g., `Loggable`, `Timestampable`)
+* Framework-specific behaviors (e.g., Laravel's `SoftDeletes`, `HasFactory`)
+* Shared behavior across unrelated classes where composition is impractical

+Solution: Prefer composition over traits.
+Use inheritance or interfaces when possible.
+If using traits, keep them small and focused on a single responsibility.

 ### Singleton

+> **Note:** Singleton is often considered an anti-pattern due to its global state, but there are justified use cases where it remains appropriate.

 Problems:
-* Difficulty testing
+* Difficulty testing (hidden dependencies)
 * Memory allocated to a Singleton can't be freed
-* Global unique instance
+* Global unique instance creates tight coupling

-Solution: Use a single instance and propagate it to places that use the object as a parameter to make the dependency explicit
+* Makes parallel testing difficult

+**Justified use cases:**
+* Logger instances (application-wide logging configuration)
+* Configuration/Settings managers (read-only after initialization)
+* Connection pools and caches
+* Hardware interface access (e.g., printer spooler)

+Solution: Prefer Dependency Injection with a single instance registered in the container.
+This makes dependencies explicit and testing easier while maintaining the "single instance" behavior.

 ### Anemic model